SkippyDooCode/juvix-tic-tac-toe/README.md

 A simple terminal based tic tac toe, created by using Juvix.
 This is just a testing project.

+My first time coding in functional programming.
+In my coding journey in almost 10 years+ (7 years active coding), either functional programming sucks or I am just a noob.

+To be completely transparent, half of the code was generated and fixed by GPT-5.

 ## Run Locally (Linux & Mac)

 Note: for windows users, please go to [Microsoft WSL installation guide](https://learn.microsoft.com/en-us/windows/wsl/install)